Go To Main Content Area

 • Silk

-The artist uses mountains to connect the seven sections of the Fu on the Shanglin Park, creating a vast, expansive landscape.
+The artist uses mountains to connect the seven sections of the "Ode on the Shanglin Imperial Park", creating a vast, expansive landscape.
 Mineral pigments like azurite and malachite increase the bright, saturated effect of the peaks.
 The intricate patterns and many hues of the clothing and objects impart the entire painting with a richly ornamented effect.
 The rhapsody's words have been transformed into a sumptuous picture, challenging the viewer's original imagination of the text.

 TOP